Preferential Parking Permits

 - Preferential parking permits are not valid in City of Santa Monica parking lots, structures or beach lots.

-- Vehicles parked in the same space for over 72 hours are subject to citation and/or tow [SMMC 3.12.990].
+- Vehicles parked in the same space for over 72 hours are subject to citation and/or tow [CVC Section 22651(k)].

-- The Police Department does not enforce preferential parking zones on Independence Day, Thanksgiving Day, Christmas Day, and New Year's Day.
+- The Santa Monica Police Department does not enforce preferential parking zones on Independence Day, Thanksgiving Day, Christmas Day, and New Year's Day.

 Establishing Preferential Parking